 In the context of avian flu and climate change, where migration routes and seasons are changing, previously separate migratory bird populations are now encountering one another, increasing the probability that new virus variants will emerge.

 Avian influenza virus and human health

-Although close to 880 human infections and over 450 deaths have been attributed to previous strains of H5N1, there have only been two known cases of human infection with the current circulating strain.
+Although close to 880 human infections and over 450 deaths have been attributed to previous strains of H5N1, there have only been a handful of known cases of human infection with the current circulating strain.
 However, there is a concern that, through mutations and genetic exchanges, H5N1 avian influenza virus may gain the ability to transmit from birds to humans and possibly from humans to humans.